What to do with Breast Milk Instead of Dumping After An Alcoholic Drink

 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

 Wondering who made up those pump and dump breastfeeding rules and if you really need to follow them?
-Turns out…they may not help much at all!
-Find out why!
+Turns out… they may not be all that helpful.
+In this article, we’ll cover what to do with breast milk instead of dumping it after an alcoholic drink!

 Have you taken The Complete Online Breastfeeding Course yet?
 If not — now’s your chance!
 For less than $20, you can learn just about everything from how to prepare for breastfeeding, breastfeeding essentials, breast milk properties, pumping tips, and so much more!
 Be sure to give it a quick look (by clicking here) while it’s still available!